...

 If you’re considering a career change, the answer might be no.

 Remember the feeling of adrenaline the last time you took a leap of faith?
-Maybe it was going ziplining for the first time, running your first half marathon, or getting the promotion you didn’t think you would.
+Maybe it was going ziplining for the first time, running your first half marathon, or the surprise of getting the promotion you didn’t think you would.
 That’s the feeling of breaking out of your comfort zone.

-It’s about looking at things from a new angle, pushing your boundaries, and exploring the unknown — and maybe even the occasional side hustle (though they aren’t for everyone, and that’s ok!)
+It’s about looking at your story from a new angle, pushing your boundaries, and exploring the unknown — and maybe even the occasional side hustle.

 It hurts — but it’s true!

-And you might be surprised at what’s waiting for you on the other side.
+You might be surprised at the possibility of what’s waiting for you.

 Three feminine-presenting people, two white and one brown-skinned, sit on a bench in a field of tulips.
 It's a sunny day, and they're laughing together, representing a supportive network of friends